jeyu54217/Notes/Server/JWT.md

    - The ```JWT Claims``` represents a ```JSON``` object whose members are the claims conveyed by the JWT.
    - The Claim Names within a JWT Claims Set MUST be unique; JWT parsers MUST either reject JWTs with duplicate Claim Names or use a JSON parser that returns only the lexically last duplicate member name.
    - 3 classes of JWT Claim Names :
 #### 1. Registered Claim
+##### NumericDate
+  - A JSON numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds.
+  - each day is accounted for by exactly 86400 seconds

 #### 2. Public Claim
 #### 3. Private Claim

-### NumericDate
-    A JSON numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds.
-This is equivalent to the IEEE Std 1003.1, 2013 Edition [POSIX.1] definition "Seconds Since the Epoch", in which each day is accounted for by exactly 86400 seconds, other than that non-integer values can be represented.
-See RFC 3339 [RFC3339] for details regarding date/times in general and UTC in particular.
 ### 2. Token Composition
 #### Real Structure
 Token consist of 3 parts separated by dots "." and encode with base64Url